Welcome to Ursa Major !

 Mana: 5

 This deck is pretty good at generating additional mana (next to the mana coming from lands).
 Conjuring sources for this, come in two major forms; creatures and rocks.
 Six creatures can be tapped for mana directly.
 Then there’s one creature that generates based on landfall and one that ensures that creatures dealing damage generate treasure tokens.
-This ensemble of generating power is augmented by five rocks and one artifact that cheapens green spell casting.
+This ensemble of generating power is augmented by five rocks.

 Ramp: 4

-Quite a few ramping resources have been made available, amongst which are two creatures (of which one is single-use and one can be used multiple times), an enchantment that allows me to play extra lands each turn and five ramp-sorceries.
+Quite a few ramping resources have been made available, amongst which are two creatures (of which one is single-use and one can be used multiple times), an enchantment that allows extra lands to be played each turn and five ramp-sorceries.

 Card Advantage: 5

-In terms of card advantage, I really wanted this deck to excel, so a lot of it has been included.
+In terms of card advantage, this deck really excels, especially for mono-green.
 One creature cascades many of its brethren onto the field, nine creatures, enchantments and sorceries provide conditional draw, three filter mechanisms allow for scrying and drawing, one creature allows for recurrence, four creatures and spells have been added for top-decking and one tutor allows me to search creatures.

 Overall speed: 5